-York Directory of Mental Health contains further information about dementia.
+Healthwatch York Mental Health Directory contains further information about activities in the city that support dementia.

 The Alzheimer's Association is a voluntary health organization in Alzheimer's care, support and research.
 Their mission is to eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.